Razan Ghazzawi

-Razan Ghazzawi (رزان غزاوي; born 1980) is a Syrian-Palestinian blogger, campaigner, teacher, and activist, originally from Homs in Syria and Gaza in Palestine.
-Ghazzawi finished their PhD in Gender Studies and International Relations at the University of Sussex.
-They currently work as a tenure-track assistant professor in Queer Studies at Oregon State University, USA, since September 2023.
-Ghazzawi has been highly involved as a dissident since they started blogging in 2005, and weaponized their blogging to disseminate information about Syrian regime human rights violations following the 2011 Syrian Uprising.
-Ghazzawi has been particularly outspoken on activists' arrests and the violations of human rights committed by the Bashar al-Assad government, as well as on the sectarianism, Arab racism, and transphobia and homophobia towards Syrian ethnic, religious, and sexual minorities within Syrian cisgender and straight activist communityand opposition in diaspora and exile.
-Ghazzawi was called "iconic blogger and leading activist" by The Telegraph.
-Jillian York (who has been called "one of the leading scholars on Internet control and censorship") wrote that Ghazzawi was "one of [their] heroes."
+Razan Ghazzawi (رزان غزاوي) is a Syrian-Palestinian blogger, campaigner, teacher, and activist, originally from Homs in Syria and Gaza in Palestine.
+Ghazzawi finished her PhD in Gender Studies and International Relations at the University of Sussex.
+She currently works as a tenure-track assistant professor in Queer Studies at Oregon State University, USA, since September 2023.
+Ghazzawi has been highly involved as a dissident since she started blogging in 2005, and weaponized her blogging to disseminate information about Syrian regime human rights violations following the 2011 Syrian Uprising.
+Ghazzawi has been particularly outspoken on activists' arrests and the violations of human rights committed by the Bashar al-Assad government, as well as on the sectarianism, Arab racism, and transphobia and homophobia towards Syrian ethnic, religious, and sexual minorities within Syrian cisgender and straight activist community and opposition in diaspora and exile.

 Education and career

-Ghazzawi received their diploma in English literature from Damascus University in 2003.
-They obtained a master's degree in Comparative Literature from the University of Balamand, Lebanon, in 2011, and second master's degree in Gender, Sexuality, and the Body from the University of Leeds in the UK.
-They completed their PhD in Gender Studies and International Relations in 2022 from the University of Sussex, and did a postdoc at EUME in Berlin, Germany in 2022-2023.
+Ghazzawi received a diploma in English literature from Damascus University in 2003.
+She obtained a master's degree in Comparative Literature from the University of Balamand, Lebanon, in 2011, and second master's degree in Gender, Sexuality, and the Body from the University of Leeds in the UK.
+She completed her PhD in Gender Studies and International Relations in 2022 from the University of Sussex, and did a postdoc at EUME in Berlin, Germany in 2022-2023.
 Ghazzawi became the Media Officer in the Syrian Center for Media and Freedom of Expression in the Arab World.

-As of 2023, they were appointed as a tenure-track assistant professor in Queer Studies at Oregon State University, USA.
+As of 2023, she was appointed as a tenure-track assistant professor in Queer Studies at Oregon State University, USA.